netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 ## The "recurrence-basic" Grouping

-   {{ex-6}} indicates a recurrence of every 2 days which starts immediately and repeat forever:
+   {{ex-6}} indicates a recurrence of every 2 days which starts immediately and repeats forever:

 ~~~~
 {